BOTOX Injections in Houston, League City & Clear Lake, TX

 Dr. Carpin carefully examines your facial anatomy and offers a conservation approach to give you a natural look without being overly frozen or expressionless.

 BOTOX was the original “lunchtime procedure” because a session takes just 10-15 minutes, and the patient can go right back to work or whatever other activities they want afterwards.
 It is important to refrain from exercise or lying flat for four hours after the injection.

-Dr. Carpin injects BOTOX with a very fine needle, and numbing cream or ice can by used to reduce discomfort.
+Dr. Carpin injects the neuromodulator with a very fine needle, and numbing cream or ice can by used to reduce discomfort.
 Most patients tolerate the procedure.

 How long before I will see results?

 Unlike dermal fillers, BOTOX doesn’t work instantly.
 Once injected it usually takes about four days for the botulinum toxin to fully immobilize the targeted muscle.

 Its onset begins two to four days after the injection, but full muscle relaxation may take a week.
 The effect lasts about four months.
 In patients who are extremely athletic, they may see results lasting closer to three months.
 At that point, the body will begin to absorb it, and the muscle will begin contracting again, and the wrinkles will return.
 Another session with Dr. Carpin will maintain your results.
 Repeated use has also shown to improve the texture of skin over time.